What Is An ERISA Lien? 5 Things You Need To Know

 What is An ERISA Lien?

-ERISA lien An ERISA lien comes into effect if an employee is harmed as a result of another person's negligence and his medical expenses are paid using a health benefits plan administered by ERISA, the employer might be entitled to recoup the money spent on the healthcare dollar-for-dollar.
+An ERISA lien comes into effect if an employee is harmed as a result of another person's negligence and his medical expenses are paid using a health benefits plan administered by ERISA.
+The employer might be entitled to recoup the money spent on healthcare dollar-for-dollar.

 Steps to Take With an ERISA Lien